lucasob/web-crawler/README.md

 * Add some depth control
 * Wrap up CLI argument handling to be better & show help
-* Move to babashka
-* Remove the memes
 * Split up text